XPhyro/scripts/README.md

 # sh
-This repository is a collection of my shell scripts.
+This repository is a collection of my scripts.
+Most of them are written in POSIX Shell, i.e. `sh`.
 Some are used everyday, while others were written for very specific occasions.

 ## Installation